HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/richtextension.md

 }
 ```

-Notice that the `type` in the richtext JSON is set to the name of our own incoming richtext processor `alwayshi`.
+Notice that the `type` in the Rich Text JSON is set to the name of your own incoming Rich Text processor `alwayshi`.

-Before executing the request, you should set the value of `richTextAs` query parameter to `plain` so we can verify the value of the richtext field in plain text.
+Before executing the request, you should set the value of `richTextAs` query parameter to `plain` so you can verify the value of the Rich Text field in plain text.

-After executing the request, you should get the following JSON for the richtext field:
+After executing the request, you should get the following JSON for the Rich Text field:

 ```json
 {